“What’s old is new again.”

 Time flies but some things always stay classy and “age like fine wine”.
 Of course, we’re talking about Java Trends.

 If we take a closer look at the tech world, Java immediately comes to mind as an example of this phenomenon.

-Do you want to find out what to expect at the start of the new decade?
-Will it be a fresh start, or will we stick to our roots?
-Let’s look at the latest trends in Java!
+Do you want to find out what to expect from this decade?
+Let’s look at the latest Java trends!

 Java Programming: Once a Rock Star, Always on Top

 Looking back at the history of programming languages, Java has always had a special place in the hearts of back-end developers.